(This guide is constantly updated. Please check back frequently.)

 web site, and log in.

 - Click View to get to your document; click Edit and Delete the previously uploaded file (look for a "Trash Can" icon at the bottom of the form).
-Add your revised document, then click Submit again.
+Add your revised document, click the "Back" button in the ETD system, not your browser Back button, then click Submit again.

 You will receive e-mail notification when your document has been approved by the ETD

 manager.
 Your document on the ETD server will be available immediately for public

 viewing, depending on your requested access level (see next section).

 Access to the University of Memphis Electronic Theses and Dissertations is determined

 by the student author and may fall into the following categories: